dougeby/IntuneDocs/intune/enrollment-autopilot.md

     Autopilot devices that aren't yet enrolled are devices where the name equals the serial number of the device.
 4. If you chose **Dynamic Devices** for **Membership type** above, then in the **Group** blade, choose **Dynamic device members** and type any of the following code in the **Advanced rule** box.
     - If you want to create a group that includes all of your Autopilot devices, type: `(device.devicePhysicalIDs -any _ -contains "[ZTDId]")`
     - Intune's group tag field maps to the OrderID attribute on Azure AD devices.
-If you want to create a group that includes all of your Autopilot devices with a specific group tag(OrderID), you must type: `(device.devicePhysicalIds -any _ -eq "[OrderID]:179887111881")`
+If you want to create a group that includes all of your Autopilot devices with a specific group tag(the Azure AD device OrderID), you must type: `(device.devicePhysicalIds -any _ -eq "[OrderID]:179887111881")`
     - If you want to create a group that includes all of your Autopilot devices with a specific Purchase Order ID, type: `(device.devicePhysicalIds -any _ -eq "[PurchaseOrderId]:76222342342")`

     After adding the **Advanced rule** code, choose **Save**.